Ratio of Debt to Income

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Qualification Calculator.

-Remember these are just guidelines.
-We will be happy to go over pre-qualification to determine how large a mortgage you can afford.
+Remember these are only guidelines.
+We will be thrilled to go over pre-qualification to help you figure out how much you can afford.